Tuesday, July 29, 2014

 Tuesday, April 15, 2014

 The NY Times, Daily News, Post, Newsday and Wall Street Journal report on the funeral of fallen hero police officer Dennis Guerra on Rockaway Beach.
 The Chief Leader reports the creation of a new NYPD fire-response protocol as Pat Lynch comments on the tragic death of Officer Guerra.
-TV coverage of PO Guerra’s funeral aired on ABC 7 News; CBS 2 News; New York 1 News; NBC 4 News; PIX 11 News and FOX 5 News, several of which include interviews with PBA president Pat Lynch.
+TV coverage of PO Guerra’s funeral aired on ABC 7 News; CBS 2 News; New York 1 News; NBC 4 News; PIX 11 News and FOX 5 News, and on CBS radio, several of which include interviews with PBA president Pat Lynch.

 In an unrelated news story in the Chief Leader, Pat Lynch states that the root of the legal problems and poor relations with communities is quota for police activities — including SQF — that were established due to inadequate staffing and he decries the lack of police officers in local precincts saying that “...public safety and the safety of our officers demands” hiring more police.